cds-snc/simplify-privacy-statements-V2/README.md

 - Form validation is built into the form schema files and use [validator.js](https://github.com/validatorjs/validator.js#validators) to validate input

+> To mark fields showing as required you can pass required: true as an attribute
 ## Template Engine

 [Nunjucks](https://mozilla.github.io/nunjucks/)